Bell Ingram - serving UK's land and property owners to make the most of their assets

 Bell Ingram complies with all legislation relevant to the Surveying and Estate Agency Professions and all Bye Laws and Rules of The Royal Institution of Chartered Surveyors, and where appropriate, of the Royal Incorporation of Architects in Scotland and the Royal Town Planning Institute.

-All in the Company are trained and encouraged, on an ongoing basis, to contribute to the achievement of the aims and objectives contained within Quality Manual.
+All in the Company are trained and encouraged, on an ongoing basis, to contribute to the achievement of the aims and objectives contained within the Integrated Management System.

 - Raw material use;